April GoList: Best Things To Do with NYC Kids

 Saturday, April 27

-Last year we wrote an entire post about this annual fest in Thomas Jefferson Park dedicated to the kinds of analog amusements we grew up with back in the '60s and '70s.
-Leave your iPads and iPhones at home and encourage the kids to try out classics like pogo sticks, hula hoops, yo-yos, hippity hops and double Dutch.
-In addition, there will be an old-fashioned soap box derby race, a Radio Disney deejay, performances by the Dance Theatre of Harlem, skateboard clinics with the Uptown Skate School and soccer clinics with major league soccer's Red Bulls.
+Time to get old-school.
+This annual fest in Thomas Jefferson Park is dedicated to the kinds of analog amusements we grew up with.
+Leave your iPads and iPhones at home and encourage the kids to try out classics such as pogo sticks, hula hoops, yo-yos, hippity hops, stickball, hopscotch, handball, skully, and Double Dutch.
+Also enjoy performances by hip-hop dancers, a yo-yo master and, as in years past, the Dance Theater of Harlem.
 FREE

 Sunday, April 28

 NYC always has so many amazing things going on, it's difficult to choose.
-So here are a few more cool events worth considering for your April calendar.
-Be sure to sign up for our FREE newsletters so you can get our weekend picks delivered to your inbox every Thursday morning.
+Here are more cool events worth considering for your April calendar.

-Soak up Scottish culture during the Tartan Day Parade featuring thousands of bagpipers marching up Sixth Avenue on Saturday, April 6.
+Soak up Scottish culture during the annual Tartan Day Parade, featuring thousands of bagpipers marching up Sixth Avenue on Saturday, April 6.
+FREE